Lima Climate & Temperature

 - Lima has a subtropical desert / low-latitude arid hot climate (Köppen-Geiger classification: BWh)

-- The annual mean temperature is 19.7 degrees Celsius (67.5 degrees Fahrenheit).
+- The average annual temperature is 19.7 degrees Celsius (67.5 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 6.45 °C (11.6°F).
 This indicates that the continentality type is hyperoceanic, subtype truly hyperoceanic.